 The following resources are intended to help California Institutions of Higher Education (IHE) continue safe, successful, and full in-person instruction.

-Vaccinations are a safe and effective way of preventing COVID-19 disease, especially severe illness and death, and are the most important resource for keeping campus communities safe.
+Vaccination and boosters are a safe and effective way of preventing COVID-19 disease, especially severe illness and death, and are the most important tools for keeping campus communities safe.
 Stay up-to-date on the most recent CDC vaccination recommendations.
 Vaccination and boosters are encouraged for all eligible students, faculty, and staff.

 Below are some additional resources for IHE:

-- Information and requirements in the event of outbreaks on your campus can be found on the Cal/OSHA Site, in addition to any relevant testing requirements for employees and reporting requirements.
-For more considerations and explanation of the regulations, see the FAQs on Outbreaks.
+- Information and requirements in the event of outbreaks can be found on the Cal/OSHA Site, in addition to any relevant employee testing and reporting requirements.
+For more considerations and an explanation of the regulations, see the FAQs on Outbreaks.

 Originally published on July 15, 2021